A reply to The Reading Ape: ‘Controlling the text – the dilemma of decodable texts’.

 Of course, the mediating hand of the teacher is decisive.
 When reading is being conducted whole class, small group, or one-to-one, the teacher must know what has been taught previously and therefore where it is likely that interventions will have to be made.

 At a broader level, as already established, we want to be encouraging pupils to make the transition from reading decodable texts to reading any text they encounter.
 It’s a transition that takes pupils from heavily scaffolded text through guided independence to independence.
-However, it is a process that needs to be carefully managed because
+However, it is a process that needs to be carefully managed because any instruction that ignores the limits of working memory is unlikely to be effective.

-Sounds-Write (and Phonic Books) have produced decodable texts on which beginning readers can practise and, with some small exceptions for which pupils may need help, in the beginning, the readers stick very closely to what has been formally introduced in the pupils’s phonics lessons.
+Sounds-Write (and Phonic Books) have produced decodable texts on which beginning readers can practise and, with some small exceptions for which pupils may need help, in the beginning, the readers stick very closely to what has been formally introduced in the pupils’ phonics lessons.
 However, we don’t want to fetishise a strict adherence to providing young learners with texts that only contain sound-spelling correspondences that have been formally taught.
 Pupils also live in an environment in which they will be reading and writing words that, as yet, don’t fit with the conceptual schema that is being presented.
 They will ask questions about what they, as yet, perceive as inconsistencies and we, as teachers, will be supplying them with helpful answers: “Yes, this is another way of spelling the sound XXX.” or “This is another of those three-letter spellings.
 It’s XXX.
 Say XXX here.”

 From direct instruction to guided discovery